ACCORD-NWP/FALFILFA-bundle/README.md

 FALFILFA-bundle
 ===============

-Helper to build [FALFILFA](https://github.com/ACCORD-NWP/FALFILFA), including its dependencies
+Helper to build [FALFILFA](https://github.com/ACCORD-NWP/FALFILFA), including its dependencies.
+Everything is done in a `work/` directory.

 Dependencies:
 -------------